 <head> <meta charset="UTF-8"> <meta name="keywords" content="comma-separated values, stored, in an HTML, meta, tag">

-AsciiDoc provides numerous built-in attributes that can activate and control syntax output behavior and styles.
+Antora and AsciiDoc provide built-in attributes that activate and control syntax output behavior and styles.
 See Page and Site Attributes to learn about the built-in Antora attributes.

 |If you’re not familiar with AsciiDoc attribute restrictions or operations precedence, review the attributes section of the Asciidoctor manual.|